How to Write a Research Proposal | Examples & Templates

 Some institutions or funders require a detailed timeline of the project, asking you to forecast what you will do at each stage and how long it may take.
 While not always required, be sure to check the requirements of your project.

 Here’s an example schedule to help you get started.
 You can also download a template at the button below.

 |4.
 Data analysis||

-If you are applying for research funding, you will probably also have to include a detailed budget that shows how much each part of the project will cost.
+If you are applying for research funding, chances are you will have to include a detailed budget.
+This shows your estimates of how much each part of your project will cost.

-Make sure to check what type of costs the funding body will agree to cover, and only include relevant items in your budget.
+Make sure to check what type of costs the funding body will agree to cover.
 For each item, include: